anthony-aylward/flask-ftscursor/README.md

 `remove_from_index()`, and `query_index()` which can be used in place of the similarly named functions given in Miguel Grinberg's Flask Mega-Tutorial, [Chapter 16: Full-Text Search](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvi-full-text-search), under the section titled "A Full-Text Search Abstraction."
+For an example of an app that uses these functions, see [ucsd-bisb-unofficial](https://github.com/anthony-aylward/ucsd-bisb-unofficial/blob/master/ucsd_bisb_unofficial/models.py).